solarslurpi/GrowBuddies/docs/growbuddyServer.md

-# GrowBuddy Server
+# growBuddy Server
-The GrowBuddy Server is a Raspberry Pi running:
+The growBuddy Server is a Raspberry Pi running:
 - The Raspberry Pi OS with SSH for remote connecting.
 [Install](raspPi_install)
 - The mosquitto mqtt broker.  [install](mqtt_install)
 - The influxdb database software. [install]influxdb_install